-To delete an action plan, select it and click Delete.

-When all your action plans have been configured, select the one to use by default.
-To do so, select the plan, then click Set as Default Action Plan.
+- To delete an action plan, select it and click Delete. - To select an action plan to use by default, select a plan in the list, then click Set as Default Action Plan.

-Adding a new action plan
+Adding or editing an action plan

 Use the Policy Management > Resources > Action Plans > Action Plan Details page to create or edit an action plan.